warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/plan.md

 sidebar_position: 1
 ---

-# Build a Basic Warden Agent
+# Introduction

-## Overview
+## Basic Warden Agent

-This tutorial will guide you through the process of building a basic **Warden Agent.** In this basic version of the tutorial, we'll focus on automated token trading based on price conditions.
+This tutorial will guide you through the process of building a **Basic Warden Agent.** In this basic version of the tutorial, we'll focus on automated token trading based on price conditions.
 It will allow you to create orders that automatically execute token swaps on Uniswap when certain price thresholds are met.

 In the more advanced tutorial you will learn how to build a **Warden Agent** that executes orders based on AI predictions.